scotchoaf/panos-logging-skillets/cdl_config_status_validations/README.md

 ### How to use this skillet

-This skillet is designed to be used and ran with [Panhandler](http://localhost:8080/panhandler/).
-You want to import the skillet repository so it shows up in your Skillet Collections under Validation Skillets.
-Once imported, open and enter firewall information to run the skillet against your firewall.
+This skillet is designed to be played with [panHandler](https://live.paloaltonetworks.com/t5/skillet-tools/install-and-get-started-with-panhandler/ta-p/307916) and requires API connectivity between panHandler and the NGFW in order to capture system state information not found in the configuration files.

+When playing the skillet in panHandler select `Online` mode.

 ### Key items